RobustiPy/RobustiPy.github.io/hackathon.md

 ### Hackathon

-We are planning a hackathon to be held from 12:30pm at Said Business School.
+We are planning a hackathon to be held from 12:30pm on the 27th of June at Said Business School.
 Directions on how to get there can be found [here](https://www.sbs.ox.ac.uk/about-us/venue-hire/organiser-and-delegate-information/directions-park-end-street).

 A rough schedule of events for the day is as follows: